 - Whisk together yogurt, sugar, and vanilla extract.

-- Refrigerate yogurt mixture for at least 2 hours.
+- Stir in mashed strawberries, then refrigerate yogurt mixture for at least 2 hours.

 - Add yogurt to your ice cream maker and process according to the machine's instructions.
 The finished frozen yogurt should have the texture of soft serve.

 - Transfer mixture to an airtight container and freeze until solid.